viiinzzz/viiinzzz.github.io/Javascript/null50.md

 Indeed, `unknown` is the mother type of all types.

 ## TS never

-for a value to never occur
+For a value to never occur:

 ```
 function throwError(errorMsg: string): never {
     throw new Error(errorMsg);